SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis_Remove_Unwanted_Text_From_Llm_Stream.md

 1. **Thinking Tag Removal:** The text is first passed to `remove_thinking_from_text`.
 This function's behavior depends on the endpoint configuration:
-    * **Standard Mode**: It looks for a `startThinkTag` within an initial `openingTagGracePeriod` (e.g., the first 100 characters).
-If found, it then searches for the corresponding `endThinkTag`.
-If both are found, the entire block ( including tags) is removed.
-If the opening tag isn't in the grace period or the closing tag is missing, the * *original text is returned unmodified**.
+    * **Standard Mode**: It looks for a `startThinkTag` that **starts** within the grace window (see "Grace Window Semantics" below).
+If a qualifying opening tag is found, the first `endThinkTag` after it closes the block, and the entire block (including tags) is removed.
+Only **one** think block is ever removed; any tags appearing after the first block's closing tag are left untouched.
+If no qualifying opening tag exists, or the closing tag is missing, the **original text is returned unmodified**.
     * **`expectOnlyClosingThinkTag` Mode**: If this flag is `True`, the function searches for the `endThinkTag` only.
-If found, it discards everything before it and returns only the content that follows.
-If the tag is not found, it returns an **empty string**.
+If found, it discards everything up to and including the **first** closing tag and returns only the content that follows.
+If the tag is not found, the **original text is returned unmodified**.
 2. **Leading Whitespace Stripped:** The result is left-stripped to prepare it for prefix matching.
 3. **Workflow-Level Custom Prefixes:** It checks for prefixes defined by `removeCustomTextFromResponseStart` and `responseStartTextToRemove` in the workflow node's config.
 The `responseStartTextToRemove` value is an **array of